ChahirSaid/Born2beroot/README.md

-# Born2beroot
+# FAQ
-Born in Beyrouth
+to be updated...